jorchard/CodingClub/march24.md

     Make sure you indent this code to align with the other lines in the <code>while</code> loop, like the <code>guess_str = ...</code> line.
 </details>

 **Challenge:** As an additional challenge, you can help the user by keeping track of the lowest and highest guesses and printing them before each guess.
+Try changing the game so that it randomly chooses a number between 1 and 128?
+What is the best strategy to play this game?
+Can you guarantee that you will guess the secret number in 7 guess or less?